Murdalay/bem-core/common.docs/reference/reference.en.md

 js()(true)
 ```

-For checking of the arbitrary mode the `mode` keyword are used.
-This is a helper method that acts similarly to the match construction.
+The `mode` keyword is used to check an arbitrary mode.
+It is a helper method that acts similar to the `match` construction.
-Method takes in the argument a string-identifier (`[a-zA-Z0-9]+`) - the name of the arbitrary mode - and returns a function to which a templates' body shall be passen in the  argument.
-Notice, that the keyword `mode('my-mode')` is the shorthand for the `match(this._mode = 'my-mode')` literal.
+The method takes in the argument a string-identifier (`[a-zA-Z0-9]+`) - the name of an arbitrary mode - and returns a function to which a templates' body shuold be passed in the  argument.
+Notice, that a keyword `mode('my-mode')` is a shorthand for the `match(this._mode = 'my-mode')` literal.

 <a name="random_condition"></a>

 ##### Arbitrary Condition

-Arbitrary conditions are taking into account matching of the data, which is not a part of BEM subject domain.
+The arbitrary conditions include the matching with data that do not belong to the BEM subject domain.
 Any JavaScript-expression, which can be evaluated to a boolean, can be used as an arbitrary condition.

 ***
-**NB** It's preferable to write arbitrary conditions in the <a name="xjst-canonical"></a> **canonical XJST form**:
+**NB** It's preferable to write the arbitrary conditions in the <a name="xjst-canonical"></a> **canonical XJST form**:

 ```
 predicate expression === value
 ```

 Where
-* `predicate expression` is an arbitrary JavaScript expression, which can be evaluated to boolean;
+* `predicate expression` is an arbitrary JavaScript expression, which can be evaluated to a boolean;
 * `value` is an arbitrary JavaScript expression.

 At the same time, the number of **different** predicate expressions in sub-predicates should be minimized.
-Abidance of this recommendations allows XJST compiler perform optimization of templates' arbitrary conditions along with the standard conditions'(BEM-entities and modes) optimization.
+Abidance of this recommendations allows XJST compiler to perform optimization of templates' arbitrary conditions along with the standard conditions'(BEM-entities and modes) optimization.

-For an arbitrary predicate literals the `match` keyword should be used:
+For the arbitrary predicate literals a `match` keyword should be used:

 ```js
 match(this.ctx.url)( //an aribtrary conditin.
 Check if there url field is in input data.